Bench and Pedestal Wheel Mounting

-- Ensure that the machine spindle speed is not greater than the speed marked on the wheel.
+- Check and make sure that the machine spindle speed is not greater than the maximum operating speed marked on the wheel.

 - Examine the wheel for cracks or chips (visual inspection) to ensure the wheel is in safe condition and perform the "ring test."
 Replace the wheel, if faulty.